 Date filter is an in-built option in the application that allows you to either perform certain actions or analyze data concerned with a chosen period.
 Date filters are scattered over the whole application and there are two versions of data filter.

 Date picker is a tool that help you select the date of performing a particular task.
-It is available in the whole Campaign, Assets and Automation module.
+It is available in the whole Campaign, Data Management and Automation module.

 Date picker takes form of a calendar and in order to select a specific date just click it on the calendar.

 Due to the nature of messages sent to customers which are in most cases one-shot activities, the date picker allows you to pick only one date (e.g. when you send email, text messages, notifications).
 However, some forms of communication such as dynamic content or promotions are continuous actions therefore you may select start and end date of them on the date picker.